-Puerto Rico is a small group of islands in the Caribbean Sea; it is a self-governing territory of the USA.
-With a population of about 4 million, the official languages are Spanish and English however Spanish is by far the most dominant language and despite English being taught in schools, many Puerto Ricans go through life without using it at all with the 2008 census reporting just 32% of Puerto Ricans speaking English at home.
+With a population of about 4 million, the official languages are Spanish and English however Spanish is by far the most dominant language and despite English being taught in schools, many Puerto Ricans go through life without using it at all.
+The 2008 census reporting just 32% of Puerto Ricans speaking English at home.

 Due to recent changes in the law, many existing teachers in the country were made redundant and so have turned to the private sector to find work.
 This means that there is a glut of teachers in the country at the moment and work is hard to come by.
-Most work is in the larger towns and cities, but work may still be found in some of the outlying islands.
+Most work is in the larger towns and cities (San Juan - 420,000; Bayamon - 200,000 etc), but work may still be found in some of the outlying islands.

 However, in 2012 the governor announced an initiative to make the country bilingual by 2022.
 This is seen as a precursor to moving from a territory of the US to full statehood.